Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

-Figure \ref{fig:cross.LBP} also reveals mid-level monsoon air flanking the density currents' fronts.
-In the positive-X channel, cold, dry monsoonal air lies just northeast of the density current.
-In the negative-X channel, the layer sits particularly close to shore.
-Above 1 km, this dry layer initially suppresses low-level convection.
-As the land-breeze gust front advances offshore, it lifts and warms the monsoonal air mixing in higher-MSE air aloft and triggering shallow convective cells that persist through sunrise \cite{grant2016, tang2024}.
-By 9 AM LST, increasing latent heat fluxes and the return of the daytime sea breeze dissipate the outflow buoyancy, causing the front to retreat onshore.
+Figure \ref{fig:cross.LBP} also reveals mid-level monsoonal air adjacent to the density-current fronts.
+In the positive X channel (Figure \ref{fig:cross.CPP}), a layer of relatively cold and dry monsoonal air is located on the offshore side of the density current and extends eastward along the coastline.
+In the negative X channel (Figure \ref{fig:cross.LBP}), this layer reaches closer to the coast due to the recurvature of the cross-equatorial flow toward the island.
+Above 1 km, the presence of this dry layer initially suppresses low-level convection (Figure \ref{fig:cross.LBP}a–b).
+As the land-breeze gust front advances offshore, it lifts and warms the monsoonal air, mixing it with higher-MSE air aloft and triggering shallow convective cells that persist through sunrise (Figure \ref{fig:cross.LBP}c-h).
+By 9 AM LST, increasing latent heat fluxes \cite{grant2016, tang2024} and the return of the daytime sea breeze dissipate the outflow buoyancy, causing the front to retreat onshore (cf. Figure \ref{fig:cross.LBP}g–i, h–j).

-Compared to the control run (Figure \ref{fig:cross.LBP}, left), the SST (+0.5K) experiment (Figure \ref{fig:cross.LBP}, right) demonstrates nearly a similar picture compared with the control run.
+Compared to the control run (Figure \ref{fig:cross.LBP}, left), the SST (+0.5K) experiment (Figure \ref{fig:cross.LBP}, right) shows a similar pattern.
 Despite a 0.5 K increase in SST, the boundary defined by the 301.5 K $\theta_\rho$ isopleth remains fixed at the coastline, mirroring the control run.
 Compared to the control, the gust front in this sensitivity experiment leads by approximately 25 km and is associated with a larger area of liquid water content.
-This difference could be attributed to an earlier initiation of the land breeze due to the increase land sea contrast.
-In addition, higher SSTs might lead to greater evaporative fluxes and precipitation rates, which in turn would intensify downdrafts and the following cold pools This would be reflected in stronger gust winds within the gust front (Figure \ref{fig:Hov.Ywind.surface}, left).
+This difference could be attributed to an earlier initiation of the land breeze due to the increase in the land-sea contrast.
+In addition, higher SSTs might lead to greater evaporative fluxes and precipitation rates, which in turn would intensify downdrafts and the following cold pools.
+This would be reflected in stronger offshore winds within the gust front of the hybrid land breeze with higher SSTs (between 0 and 200 km offshore)(Figure \ref{fig:Hov.Ywind.surface}, left).
 However, due to higher latent heat fluxes (Figure \ref{fig:snap.LH}), the land breeze dissipates more readily in the SST sensitivity experiment.